-You’ll find all the information and guidance you need about lumber in the Architectural Woodwork Standards, section three.
+You’ll find all the information and guidance you need about lumber in the Architectural Woodwork Standards.
 This section covers lumber in detail, as well as compliance requirements.

 Contact us to find out more about how you can join the American Woodwork Institute’s Quality Certification Program and build your reputation for high-quality woodwork.